 We regularly share relevant information about wills and estates.

 In California, an attorney’s fees are determined by the California Probate Code § 10810.
-Coincidentally, this fee structure is the same as the executor fee structure.
+FYI: This fee structure is actually also the same as the executor fee structure.
 An attorney’s statutory fees are broken down like this:

 The larger the estate, the larger an attorney’s compensation will be.
 In addition to these statutory fees, an attorney may also charge extraordinary fees for estates that require more work, such as dealing with tax audits or irregular legal suits.